A-Swafford/a-swafford.github.io/_posts/2017-03-02-Read_2_transcripts.markdown

 ## How to map reads back to the transcripts
 ### Prepare input files
 Firstly, you will need to organize several input files: The bowtie2 index of your focal transcripts, and the read files from which those transcripts were assembled.
-Your focal transcipts should be unaligned in fasta format and placed in a clean directory for easy access.
+Your focal transcripts should be unaligned in fasta format and placed in a clean directory for easy access.
 For the purposes of this tutorial, we'll call this fasta file of our focal transcripts `focal_t.fasta`.
-Open a command line program and navigate to the directory where `focal_t.fasta` is located and excecute the following command:
+Open a command line program and navigate to the directory where `focal_t.fasta` is located and execute the following command:
 ```
 bowtie2-build focal_t.fasta focal_transcripts
 ```